Gunfire, shootings and panic mar American weekend - NewsBreak

 GREENWOOD, INDIANA

-Three people are dead and two injured, including a 12-year-old girl, after a man with a rifle started shooting at the Greenwood Park Mall on Sunday evening.
+Three people died and two were injured after a man with a rifle started shooting at the Greenwood Park Mall on Sunday evening.
 An armed civilian shot and killed him, police said.

-The man entered the suburban Indianapolis mall with a rifle and several magazines of ammunition and began firing in the food court, Greenwood Police Department Chief Jim Ison said.
+The shooter began firing after leaving a bathroom at the suburban Indianapolis mall shortly before it closed, Greenwood police Chief James Ison said Monday.

 A 22-year-old who was legally carrying a firearm killed the gunman, stopping the shooter “almost as soon as he began,” Ison said.

+“Many more people would have died last night if not for a responsible armed citizen,” Ison said.

-The three people who died were in addition to the man with the rifle.
-Police did not disclose the gunman’s identity and or a motive.
+The three people who died were in addition to the 20-year-old shooter.
+Police did not yet know a motive.

+Ison said the man used an AR-15-style rifle during the shooting, firing 24 rounds within two minutes.
+Investigators found another one and magazines with more than 100 rounds of ammunition in the bathroom.
+They also found a handgun on the shooter.

 HOUSTON

-Four people are dead after a gunfight erupted at an apartment complex in Houston late Saturday night, police said.
+Four people died after a gunfight at an apartment complex in Houston late Saturday.

 The Harris County sheriff’s office said witnesses reported seeing several people, including the victims, shooting at each other after they began arguing.